 Hazel Barnes (1915-2008) was a longtime professor of philosophy at the University of Colorado at Boulder.
 She played a major role in introducing French existentialism to the English-speaking world through her translations and scholarship.

 In her 1967 essay, “The Far Side of Despair,” Barnes asks why people assume that a lack of meaning or a grand purpose for the universe is bad.
 She argues that individuals project meaning onto a meaningless universe because of a desire for immortality, and a desire to share in the eternal goodness of the gods and their reality.
 The positive side to these beliefs is that it follows from them that what we do really matters, and a heaven awaits those who act correctly.
 The negative side is that there is a hell which corresponds to this promise of heaven.
-Of course not all views of higher meaning depend on the idea of personal immortality—Aristotelianism and Hebraism do not—but they still suggest there is some proper place for humankind in the world.
+Of course, not all views of higher meaning depend on the idea of personal immortality—Aristotelianism and Hebraism do not—but most views of the meaningful life do suggest there is some proper place for humankind in the world.